 In 1990, John R. Chamberlin, and Samuel Merrill III each gave me permission to use their sim statistical research results to advance a hybrid Condorcet-RCV rule.
 In the 1990s, I created PoliticalSimTM and SimElectionTM.
 They compared 30 single- and multi-winner rules from around the world and were used in a few universities.
-Pages 48-56 show basic maps from the simulation games.
-My sim research led to Democracy Evolves11 in 1997.
+Pages 48-56 show maps from these simulation games.
+My sim research led to Democracy EvolvesTM in 1997.
 Then I helped FairVote as a webmaster and librarian.
-For 10 years I cheered Twin Oaks Community as they stretched the uses of Fair Share Voting. (pages 24 and 44) This booklet summarizes Accurate Democracy.com.12
+For 10 years I've cheered Dr. Robert Tupelo-Schneck, Ian Little, Adder and Kathryn Simmons with Twin Oaks Community for developing Fair Share Voting. (page 24) This booklet summarizes Accurate Democracy.com.
+12